Incoming 2021-2022 Residents

-Per the Fresno County Department of Public Health and Fresno State, mandatory weekly COVID testing will be required for all Student Housing residents and employees.
+Per the Fresno County Department of Public Health and Fresno State, mandatory monthly COVID testing will be required for all Student Housing residents and employees.
 Free testing is provided by Fresno State and is available at the Save Mart Center on the below dates from 8am-4pm.

 See your Fresno State email for more information.